 Alcohol affects everyone differently and while we certainly wouldn’t suggest going crazy, at 1.2% vol, the average person would need to drink over 2 bottles of CleanGin or CleanRum before feeling the impact of any alcohol.
 That means drinking a few glasses certainly wouldn’t be a problem, and you’d still be well under the legal driving limit in the UK & Ireland.

-Both CleanRum & CleanGin contain around 4 calories per 50ml serve (which is a double shot).
+CleanRum contains 16 calories per 50ml serving & CleanGin contains 13 calories per 50ml serve (which is a double shot).

 Yes, we’re pleased to say that all our drinks are vegan.